stograde/stograde/README.md

 $ cd cs251
 ```
 > For Hardware Design, use `cs241` for your directory name.
+> For Algorithms and Data Structures, use `cs253` for your directory name.

 You'll need to add either `~/.local/bin` (if you're on Linux) or `~/Library/Python/3.X/bin` (if you're on macOS, where `X` is your python version – check with `python3 -V`) to your `$PATH`.
 Consult Google or your local unix guru for help.